Layout usability

 • Single-column layout

-A single-column layout is a web design structure where all content is arranged in a vertical column, typically spanning the full width of the screen on desktop and mobile devices.
+A Single-Column Layout is a web design structure where all content is arranged in a vertical column, typically spanning the full width of the screen on desktop and mobile devices.
 This layout enhances readability and user experience by presenting information in a straightforward and accessible manner.
 Understanding Single-Column Layouts A single-column layout prioritizes simplicity and…

-• Fixed layout
+• Multi-column layout

-• Layout scalability
+• Layout for dashboards